Autism School for Alaska Teens

 We at Seven Stars believe that, when combined together, residential treatment and adventure therapy can do wonders for Alaska teens with neurodevelopmental disorders.
 If needed, we also have a stabilization period in case we admit traumatized or struggling Alaska teens who first need to find their emotional and mental balance before starting with our therapy.

-We admit boys and girls in our autism school, ages 13-18, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
+We admit teens in our autism school, ages 13-17, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
 It doesn’t matter if your home in Alaska is far away from our autism school in Utah.
 We encourage families from all over the country to visit our facilities and see for themselves if our environment would benefit their Alaska teens.

 For more information about our autism school, call 844-601-1167.